alerodang/PlanetariumCameraImplementation/README.md

 # Planetarium
-A solar system simulation for university
+A solar system simulation for university wich include two amera modes.
+Those camera modes are global camera and third person camera(associated to an object).

 ## Content
 In this repository you can find: